On Supports for graphs of bounded genus: Introduction

-Cabello and Gajser~\cite{CabelloG14} showed that Independent Set and Vertex Cover admit a PTAS on graphs excluding a fixed minor, and Aschner et al.,~\cite{DBLP:conf/walcom/AschnerKMY13} studied some packing and covering problems involving geometric non-planar graphs.
+~\cite{CabelloG14} showed that Independent Set and Vertex Cover admit a PTAS on graphs excluding a fixed minor, and~\cite{DBLP:conf/walcom/AschnerKMY13} studied some packing and covering problems involving geometric non-planar graphs.
 Unlike their results, for the problems we study, we require additional work to show the existence of an appropriate local-search graph and this, in some cases requires the construction of a support graph.

-Besides packing and covering problems, we also consider coloring problems on hypergraphs.
-Keller and Smorodinsky~\cite{KellerS18} considered intersection hypergraphs of two families of disks, and showed that such hypergraphs admit a \emph{conflict-free coloring}\footnote{In a conflict-free coloring, we want to color the vertices of the hypergraph such that each hyperedge has a uniqely colored vertex.} with $O(\log n)$ colors.
-Keszegh~\cite{Keszegh20} generalized their result to intersection hypergraphs of two families of pseudodisks and showed that these hypergraphs admit a conflict-free coloring with $O(\log n)$ colors.
-The results for conflict-free coloring follow by showing that the hypergraph can be colored with a constant number of colors, i.e., a coloring where no hyperedge is monochromatic.
+Besides packing and covering problems, we also consider coloring problems on hypergraphs.~\cite{KellerS18} considered intersection hypergraphs of two families of disks, and showed that such hypergraphs admit a \emph{conflict-free coloring}\footnote{In a conflict-free coloring, we want to color the vertices of the hypergraph such that each hyperedge has a uniquely colored vertex.} with $O(\log n)$ colors.~\cite{Keszegh20} generalized their result to intersection hypergraphs of two families of pseudodisks and showed that these hypergraphs admit a conflict-free coloring with $O(\log n)$ colors.
+The result holds for any hereditary family of hypergraphs if each hypergraph in the family admits a proper coloring using a constant number of colors, see~\cite{even_conflictfree}.
+Therefore, for certain geometric hypergraphs defined on a surface of constant genus, our result in Section \ref{sec:color_geom} generalize the previous work of~\cite{even_conflictfree,KellerS18,Keszegh20,RR18}.